MarvGMBH/SquirrelUno/docs/index.rst

    :width: 150px
    :height: 150px

-Detailed API documentation is available in the API section.
+Detailed API documentation is available in the  section.

 Indices and Tables
 ==================